EWANZO101/proxmoxservice-tracker/README.md

 # 🚀 Proxmox Service Tracker (Public)

-![Beta] coming soon
+![public Beta] Proxmox Service v2 coming soon
-![WemX v3 Ready] Note: No need to worry — all Proxmox service features will also be fully supported in WemX v3 (launching before the end of this year).
+NOTE WHEN WEMX V3 comes it will be ![WemX v3 Ready] Note: No need to worry — all Proxmox service features will also be fully supported in WemX v3 (launching before the end of this year).

 ---